 Compared to previous approaches that integrated each service into one large intertwined application, deploying each capability as a microservice increases the reliability of the solution by preventing problems in one service from affecting other services.
 Microservices are tested, deployed, and managed through an Advanced Microservices Integrator.

-The Cross System Integrator simplifies the integration of Operational Technology (OT) into any utility.
-XSI unifies the device identification, discovery, provisioning, and configuration processes – making it easy to add any device type to a utility’s operations.
-In addition, XSI all the major device protocols allowing any IT application to communicate and obtain data directly from the OT devices in the field.
+Cross System Integrator (XSI) simplifies the integration of Operational Technology (OT) into any utility.
+XSI unifies device identification, discovery, provisioning, and configuration processes – making it easy to add any device type to a utility’s operations.
+In addition, XSI supports all major device protocols allowing IT application to communicate and obtain data directly from OT devices in the field.

 As companies deploy IoT/IIoT field devices and mobile devices as part of their digital transformation, XSI simplifies the provisioning, configuration, management, and monitoring of these devices by incorporating these functions into a single unified platform.